awwx/ar/readme.md

 * primitives
 * optional namespace argument to eval
 * Arc 3.1 calls ac-macex in ac-assignn...
 I wonder why?
+* either need not to have a macro called "test", or not have macro names take priority over lexical variables, to avoid renames such as "testff" for test.

 Idea: Testing each definition immediately after it's been defined is a useful discipline for ensuring that we don't have any forward